sad-sys/EcoSym/README.md

-MAIN BRANCH IS MASTER

 # Island Ecology Simulation

-This Python script simulates the ecology of an island, focusing on the growth and spread of plants over time.
+This script simulates the ecology of an island, focusing on the growth and spread of plants over time, both in Python and in Go.

 ## Introduction